aksio-insurtech/obsolete-Foundation/Documentation/frontend/proxy-generation.md

 ## Queries

 Queries are the data coming out.
-These are represents as **HttpGet** operations on controllers and returns an enumerable of a specific type.
+These are represents as **HttpGet** operations on controllers and returns either an enumerable of a specific type or a single item of a type.
 These can have arguments which will also be part of the proxy objects.
 The generator will use the method name as the query name, so remember to name these properly to get meaningful query objects for the frontend.

 You can provide parameters to the queries as well.
 These can either be part of the route or as part of the query string.